-Tujia is an independent member of the Tibeto-Burman branch of Sino-Tibetan languages.
-It is spoken by about 70,000 people in the Chinese province of Hunan, specifically in the northern part of Xiangxi Tujia and Miao Autonomous Prefecture in north-western Hunan.
+Tujia is a Sino-Tibetan language spoken by about 71,500 people in the Chinese province of Hunan, specifically in the northern part of Xiangxi Tujia and Miao Autonomous Prefecture in north-western Hunan.

-The native name for the Tujia language is Bizisa, while the Tujia people, who number around 8 million, call themselves Bizika.
+The Tujia people, who number around 8 million, call themselves Bizika [pi˧˥ tsi˥ kʰa˨˩] or Mizika [mi˧˥ tɕi˥ kʰa˧].
 Tujia (土家) is the Chinese name for the language and people.
-The Tujia live in an area that straddles the provinces of Hunan, Hubei and Guizhou and Chongqing Municipality in central China.
+The Tujia live in an area that straddles the provinces of Hunan, Hubei and Guizhou and Chongqing in central China.

 Tujia is a tonal language with four tones: 1 = high level, 2 = high rising, 3 = low falling, and 4 = high falling.

 bi2zi1ka3 luo4 yo wei, da4 bo3 ca2 luo wei, ku2bi1 bao1bao1 ga3 ong3-bo3-la1 yo wei, se3ke1 pe2ti1 jie3-xi2 xie2 luo wei. la2 long1 ri1-lie3 qie4 duo3 xie2 luo wei, ang2 da4 ai1ka2se1pa2 ri1 ya, se1pa2 ri1 yo wei.

 The Tujia are good to one another, sitting on Kubi Outcrop, we have our own fields and land.
 A year's work gives us all we need, we work in the fields together, work in the fields.